Ken-Mens/holbertonschool-unity/0x07-unity-animation/README.md

-# 0x06.
-Unity - Assets: UI
+# 0x07.
+Unity - Animation

 ## Learning Objectives

 ### General
+- What is a keyframe
+- What are Dopesheets and how to use them
-- What is an Asset and how to import and use them
+- What are Curves and how to use them
-- How to import images to use in a user interface
+-  How to import and use Animation Clips
+- What are Animator Controllers and how to use them
-- What is a Sprite
+- What is a State Machine
-- How is a Sprite different from a Texture
+- What is a Sub-State Machine
-- How to use the Sprite Editor
-- What is 9-slicing
+- What is Root Motion
-- How to create a Slider
-- How to create a Toggle
-- How to swap button images
-- How to use PlayerPrefs and what are they used for

 ### Credits